Our 30 favorite turtleneck sweaters at the movies – Reel

 Dominique Pinon in “Delicatessen”, 1991.

-In this setting halfway between the postapocalyptic universe and postcard Paris, the building's new concierge is a former clown played by Dominique Pinon.
+In this setting halfway between a post-apocalyptic universe and a picture-postcard Paris, the building's new concierge is a former clown played by Dominique Pinon.

-Here perhaps lies all his stylistic originality : he wears shoes, if not pointed , at least elongated, a textured brown suit, suspenders and a one-of-a-kind turtleneck with red, yellow, patterns and a slightly collared collar. fatigue.
+Perhaps this is where all his stylistic originality lies: he wears shoes that are, if not pointed , at least elongated, a textured brown suit, suspenders and a unique turtleneck with red, yellow, patterns and a slightly tired collar.

 11. Most surprising: Michael Keaton in “ Batman ” (Tim Burton, 1989)

-Is Batman a fan of the Cobra Belt ?
+Is Batman a fan of the Cobra belt ?
 Is the purple suit only available to the Joker?
-And what could possibly be the link between former Apple boss Steve Jobs and the taciturn Bruce Wayne?
-The answers to these questions can be (re)discovered in Tim Burton’s dark “Batman”.
+And what could be the link between former Apple boss Steve Jobs and the taciturn Bruce Wayne?
+The answers to these questions can be (re)discovered in Tim Burton's dark "Batman".

 The casting is perfect, the film deliciously retro.
 At the forefront, Michael Keaton, Kim Basinger and Jack Nicholson provide the show punctuated by the music of Prince and Danny Elfman.
-Behind the scenes, Tim Burton pays homage to German expressionism and slips in some of his little obsessions.
-Let's admit that they are a little different from the ones you usually come across here .
+Behind the scenes, Tim Burton pays homage to German expressionism and slips in a few of his little obsessions.
+Let's admit that they are a little different from those you usually come across here .

-The Joker played by Jack Nicholson sums up the question of style in a funny little sentence addressed to Batman: “Nice outfit! ".
-And indeed, Michael Keaton only shines here through the costumes of his true personality : if Batman has the monopoly on cool, Bruce Wayne's outfits are much more gloomy.
+The Joker played by Jack Nicholson sums up the question of style in a little amusing phrase addressed to Batman: "Nice outfit!"
+And indeed, Michael Keaton only shines here with the costumes of his real personality : if Batman has the monopoly on cool, Bruce Wayne's outfits are much more sad.

-There is only one exception to this succession of gray suits and black tuxedos: a secret, casual and, frankly, a little surprising outfit, which is revealed at a key moment in the story.
-Glasses, black turtleneck, bleach jeans like here and probably sneakers.
-Doesn't this remind you of anyone?
+There is only one exception to this succession of grey suits and black tuxedos: a secret, casual and, to be honest, somewhat surprising outfit, which is revealed at a key moment in the story.
+Glasses, black turtleneck, bleached jeans like here and probably sneakers.
+Doesn't that remind you of someone?

-As evidenced by “Scanners”, a very pivotal work in David Cronenberg’s cinema of body and mind.
+This is evidenced by "Scanners", a pivotal work in David Cronenberg's cinema of body and mind.
 This fantasy genre film dates from 1981.
-It was released in theaters recently and it is aging well: we discover a Big Pharma type society, characters with strange telepathic powers and a Michael Ironside who is more disturbing than ever in leather jacket and turtleneck.
+It was recently re-released in theaters and is aging well: we discover a Big Pharma-type company, characters with strange telepathic powers and a Michael Ironside who is more disturbing than ever in a leather jacket and turtleneck.

-This is one of Patrick McGoohan's best roles in the cinema, but you perhaps know the actor better for his TV series: "The Prisoner", a cult series from the 60s and still relevant today, or still “Columbo” .
+This is one of Patrick McGoohan's best roles in cinema, but you may know the actor better for his TV series: "The Prisoner", a cult series from the 60s and still relevant today, or even "Columbo" .

-In “Scanners”, he plays the role of Doctor Paul Ruth: a slightly mad scientist whose style will perhaps remind you of your old science or philosophy teacher: autumn/winter atmosphere, bleached beard, dark turtleneck and pants, black moccasins, anthracite blazer with fine stripes.
+In "Scanners", he plays the role of Doctor Paul Ruth: a slightly mad scientist whose style may remind you of your old science or philosophy teacher: autumn/winter atmosphere, bleached beard, dark turtleneck and pants, black loafers, charcoal blazer with fine stripes.
 It's sober, classic, elegant.
 Add the glasses and you get a sort of caricature of the middle-aged professor.

 patrick mcgoohan scanners cronenberg black turtleneck sweater